Nannew/LabelTool/README.md

 # LabelTool
-**LabelTool** is an simple annotation tool for creating label masks from images.
+**LabelTool** is a simple annotation tool for creating label masks from images.
 The tool is written in C++ and based on Qt and reuse a few features from Qt Scribble example.

 * This tool is rather a framework and lacks other features of a labelling tool.

-## The tool support the following features
+## The tool supports the following features
 * Open, save, and print images and masks

 <img src="../media/images/1.png?raw=true" width="400" height="400">